Torgen/codex-blackboard/docs/Oncall.md

 onduty control to allow you to extend your shift manually, so you don't lose it by surprise.
 If you know that you will not be able to be on duty anymore (e.g. you are going to sleep), the door button will relinquish the role.

+Even if answers are confirmed automatically, the hunt may still have a global setting for a phone number to contact the team at.
+If so, enter your phone number in the settings when you go on call.

 Calendar Events
 ===============
 (*New for 2022*) If configured to do so, the blackboard will create a Google Calendar which you can add events to.
 The calendar-with-a-plus icon will allow you to add the calendar to your Google Calendar account.
 If the calendar was shared  with you, either because you are a member of the appropriate Google group or you were added explicitly by the owner, you will be able to add events to the calendar which will sync to the blackboard.
 (Calendars are never editable by the public.)
 If you should be able to edit the calendar and can't, contact whoever owns the machine.)